valantic/vue-template/src/components/e-icon.md

 #### extract-svg-sprite-webpack-plugin

-Seemed to work, but was not able to handline base64 images (edge case) or exclude some files from the sprite.
+Was unable to get it to work in JS context, because url to file was not available.